kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

    }
 ```

-We can however also override this default naming strategy and call the model node
+We can however also override this default naming strategy:

 ```livescript
 model(admin: user)